 The best part of having an Android and Windows combo is that you can easily emulate Android on Windows using an emulator.
 What’s the benefit of this?
 For starters, if you are a developer, you will be able to test out your app and debug them on Windows.
 If you love playing Android games, you can use the emulator to play your favorite Android game on the big screen of your PC/laptop.

-Emulators are so powerful that you can do almost all the things on your Windows machine, just as you would do on an Android device.
+Emulators are so powerful that you can do almost all the things on your Windows machine, just as you would on an Android device.
 You can install all Android apps/games and enjoy them on the big screen.
 There are multiple Android emulators that you can try on your Windows PC/laptop.
-Most of them are free and provide you a full-fledged Android experience on your Windows machine.
+Most of them are free and provide you with a full-fledged Android experience on your Windows machine.
 In this post, we will share with you 7 of the best Android emulators for Windows.
 Let us check them out.

 1. Windows 11 Android Emulator

 Android apps can be obtained from the Microsoft Store found in the Start Menu.
 Also, you can directly sideload APK files onto Windows, making Android apps more like EXEs applications.
 The only drawback with the new Windows 11 Android app support is it does not have Google Mobile Services (GMS) support.
-The GMS acts as a bridge that syncs data, stores and collects data that help Google Apps (YouTube, Gmail, Google Assistant, and Google Dependent apps to work smoothly).
+The GMS acts as a bridge that syncs data, stores, and collects data that help Google Apps (YouTube, Gmail, Google Assistant, and Google Dependent apps to work smoothly).

-It can run on any kind of Windows hardware, i.e. Intel or AMD.
+It can run on any kind of Windows hardware, i.e., Intel or AMD.
 Samsung device owners can now enjoy Samsung Store on BlueStacks, as a part of a partnership between both companies.
 BlueStacks emulator supports Windows 7, and 8.1 also.
-However, do note that providing all these wonderful and feature-packed performances, will hog onto your PC’s resources.
+However, do note that providing all these wonderful and feature-packed performances will hog onto your PC’s resources.

 The main idea behind installing an Android emulator on a Windows OS machine is to play games on the big screen of your PC/laptop.
 And one of the popular games that we all love to play is PUBG.
-What if I tell you, there is an official Android emulator developed by “Tencent” the developers of PUBG which allows you to play popular titles like PUBG, Free Fire, Genshin Impact, COD, etc. Yes!
+What if I tell you, there is an official Android emulator developed by “Tencent,” the developers of PUBG, which allows you to play popular titles like PUBG, Free Fire, Genshin Impact, COD, etc?
+Yes!
 The emulator is called Gameloop.

 It was previously called Tencent Gaming Buddy, which was developed as a part of a desktop-mobile gaming experiment.
 Earlier it was only meant to play PUBG on Windows, but now, Gameloop has extended its support for a huge number of games.
 Additionally, you can also install Google Play Store using a separate module available inside the setup.
 It comes with mouse and keymapping support and is optimized for various graphics standards.

-4. MEmu Play
+5. MEmu Play

 MEmu Play is another powerful Android emulator that you can install to enjoy Android apps/games on your Windows PC.
 Just like BlueStacks, it also supports both Intel and AMD processors.
 It is based on Android 7.1.2 Nougat, and can also run on Android KitKat 4.4, and Lollipop 5.0.
 You can run three different instances of MEmu Play for all three Android versions.